isu-digital/digital-collections-template/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/jumbotron.html objectid="https://cdil.lib.uidaho.edu/images/palouse_sm.jpg" %}
+{% include feature/jumbotron.html objectid="civilwar1794" %}

-{% include feature/nav-menu.html sections="About the collection;Related resources" %}
+{% include feature/nav-menu.html sections="About the collection" %}

 ## About the collection

-## Related resources
+More than 76,000 Iowans fought in the Civil War.
+This collection includes written accounts by a few of those soldiers that document life in camp, campaigns, exploits including a prison escape, and their thoughts on the war.